Filip-Anicic/MovementShooter/README.md

 # WallRun - Unreal Engine 4 movement shooter prototype

+Old prototype for when I was learning UE4 and also playing Titanfall 2 and Dishonored 2.

 ## Abilities

 Wall run - Move diagonally towards wall to wall run